marrus-sh/Nib-Core/Sources/Nib·Core/Documentation.docc/Nib·Core.md

  +  Protocols for defining expressions which can be composed from other expressions
  +  Generic regular expression matching

-For an example of how to use 🖋🥑 Nib Core in your own project, see <doc:Parsing>.

  +  term Framework version:
     0·_2pre.